 Properties and BrickColor

-All objects in Roblox have properties that control how they look and function.
+Properties control how objects look and function.
 Some properties an object might have are material, color, or shape.
 You can use code to change these properties and make things happen in-game.
-For example, by changing the color property of an object you can create a disco floor or flashing red buttons.
+For example, by changing the color property of an object you can create a flashing disco floor.

 Teaching Exercise - Introducing Properties »

 Take any available object and have your class describe at least three properties of that object.
 Emphasize a mix of properties that are visual and functional.

 - Color: yellow

 - Line color: grey